SGtOriginal/Making-Discord-Bots/README.md

 2: Click on 'New Repl' on the left pane.

-3: Upload all the files you downloaded from my repository, including the python file you updated, on it branch.
+3: Upload all the files you downloaded from my repository, except the requirements.txt file, on it.

 4: Run the program by clicking on the green 'Run' button.